 Teaching & Learning

 Daily Reviews are an essential part of our instructional pedagogy, assisting us to reduce students’ cognitive load and ensure they are receiving multiple exposures to all new concepts and content.
-Daily reviews assist students to develop their fluency in essential understandings, spiralling the content for review throughout the year in a planned and sequenced manner.
+Daily reviews assist students in developing their fluency in essential understandings, spiralling the content for review throughout the year in a planned and sequenced manner.

-Our curriculum is knowledge rich, inclusive, and low variant, meaning students receive consistency no matter which class they are in throughout not only our school, but our archdiocese.
-Evidence based high impact teaching strategies are utilised across the school, building collective responsibility for improving both teacher practice and student learning.
+Our curriculum is knowledge-rich, inclusive, and low variant, meaning students receive consistency no matter which class they are in throughout not only our school but also our archdiocese.
+Evidence-based high-impact teaching strategies are utilised across the school, building collective responsibility for improving both teacher practice and student learning.
 High importance is put on reducing students' cognitive load throughout each lesson, each day.
-Students are empowered to ‘think about their thinking’ (also known as their metacognition), and develop skills in order to articulate this through each subject area.
+Students are empowered to 'think about their thinking' (also known as metacognition), and develop skills in order to articulate this through each subject area.

 Holy Family Primary School and the Early Learning Centre embrace the traditions, rituals and understandings of the Catholic Church through the religious life of the school and its Religious Education programs.
 These are embedded into our ethos, learning experiences and relationships.
 The school motto is: "Open the Doors to the Redeemer.”
 In 2023 our school theme is ‘Our Faith, Our Story, Our Family’.
 We reflect on this theme using the scripture passage from Mark 12:31, “Love your neighbour as yourself.”
 Through this theme, we are currently exploring our school charism and reflecting on our foundations and school journey.

 Religious Education is beginning the Catalyst journey of High Impact Teaching Practices by explicitly teaching religious content and traditions.
 The students and staff come together regularly to celebrate prayer liturgies, school and class masses and liturgical celebrations.